 The vast majority of medical devices operate as intended and help improve patients’ illnesses or injuries.
 However, even the smallest defect in a medical device can have catastrophic consequences for patients, which is why it’s important to stay informed on recent recalls in order to protect your health.

-Below, our Los Angeles product liability attorneys discuss three medical device recalls every patient should know about.
+Below, our Los Angeles product liability attorneys discuss medical device recalls every patient should know about.

 Notable Medical Device Recalls

 There have been several medical device recalls in recent years that have impacted thousands of patients.
-Three notable recalls are covered below.
+Notable recalls are covered below.